 CS310 Data Telecommunications and Networks (3 cr.)
 An in-depth experience of telecommunications fundamentals, including voice-video-data from LAN, MAN, and WAN including switched network systems.
 Studies data communication and telecommunication models and standards, concepts, and standard organizations and practices installation, configuration, systems integration and management of technologies.
-Prerequisite: CS221N.
+Prerequisite: CS210 or CS221N.
 Offered alternate years.

 CS322 Database Systems (3 cr.)
 An introduction to the concepts and methods employed in the design and implementation of database management systems.
 The relation, network, and hierarchical models are covered, as well as the entity relationship.
 Data definition and manipulation languages including relational algebra, relational calculus, and SQL are presented as well as issues related to concurrent access and recovery.
 Students will complete a database project.
-Prerequisite: CS221N.
+Prerequisite: Either CS122 and CS131, or CS221N.
 Offered alternate years.